Norman C. Gaddis: After Military Life

 After Gaddis's retirement, the family moved back to Winston-Salem, North Carolina, where Hazel and younger son, Tony, had lived during the imprisonment.
 They had a home built on the thirteenth green in Bermuda Run, a gated golf community.
 The home had been designed and constructed in Gaddis's mind while solitary confinement.
-The Gaddises assumed active roles in their community including leadership roles at Ardmore Baptist Church, Bermuda Run Country Club and the Kiwansis.
+The Gaddises assumed active roles in their community including leadership roles at Ardmore Baptist Church, Bermuda Run Country Club and the Kiwanis.
 Gaddis worked in the Wake Forest University department in a career development and job placement role.
 In 1996 the Gaddises moved to Durham, North Carolina, to be closer to his older son, Steve, and his family as well as the VA Hospital.
 They traveled extensively throughout Europe in 1996.
-In 1998 Gaddis was invited by the German community near the US Air Force Base in Neubiberg, Germany, to be the guest speaker for the rededication of the airbase's chapel.
-Travel in Europe has included several trips to Normandy to visit the grave of his brother, Ralph, who was killed on June 12, 1944 during the D-Day invasion of France at Omaha Beach.
+In 1998 Gaddis was invited by the German community near the US Air Force Base in Neubiberg, Germany, to be the guest speaker for the rededication of the air base's chapel.
+Travel in Europe has included several trips to Normandy to visit the grave of his brother, Ralph, who was killed on June 12, 1944, during the D-Day invasion of France at Omaha Beach.

-Following Hazel's death in 2007, Gaddis eventually moved in with his younger son and spends time between Raleigh and the family farm.
+Following Hazel's death in 2007, Gaddis eventually moved in with his younger son and spent time between Raleigh and the family farm.
 The farm, in Vance County, is 90 acres and includes a home, barns, hay fields, pine forest as well as solar power for the house and well.
-Well into his 90s, he still enjoys logging "jet flight hours" on his zero turn Toro mower at the farm and loves to salute the F-15s from Seymour Johnson that regularly fly low altitude missions, passing directly over the farm.
+Well into his 90s, he still enjoyed logging "jet flight hours" on his zero turn Toro mower at the farm and loved to salute the F-15s from Seymour Johnson that regularly fly low altitude missions, passing directly over the farm.